marija-p/mpopovic/content/authors/liren/_index.md

 ---

-I am a Doctoral student working on mobile robot perception.
-My research focuses on probabilistic mapping approaches, which enable mobile robots to understand their working environment and make decisions autonomously.
+I am a doctoral student working on robot perception.
+My research focuses on different map representations and their applications in mobile robots, e.g., UAV-based active sensing in agricultural scenarios.
+The goal of my research is developing efficient mapping algorithms that help autonomous robots make decisions in an unknown environment.